Diagnosing and Treating Prolactinoma

 Breast pathology or stimulation need to be excluded.

 Still, the most common cause of elevated prolactin is a prolactinoma.
-If blood tests reveal elevated levels of prolactin, the patient should be referred for imaging tests to look for a tumor.
+If blood tests reveal elevated levels of prolactin and the other causes are excluded, the patient should be referred for imaging tests to look for a tumor.

-Magnetic resonance imaging (MRI) produce detailed images of the brain and allow doctors to detect the presence of a tumor.
-The test is noninvasive, but requires time in a scanner to produce tiny slices of images that are then combined into three-dimensional pictures.
+Magnetic resonance imaging (MRI) produces detailed images of the brain and allows doctors to detect the presence of a tumor.
+The test is noninvasive, but it requires time in a scanner to produce tiny slices of images that are then combined into three-dimensional pictures.
 Sometimes the patient will need a special contrast agent in advance to increase the visibility of any abnormality found.

 Treatment Options